 The FCC voted 3-2 in February in favor of Title II category.
 Underneath the brand-new rules, blocking and throttling become significant no-nos as does compensated prioritization, indicating broadband providers cannot implement “fast lanes” for streaming video providers happy to fork over sufficient money.
 The latest directions also hand the Commission the expert to address debateable practices on a case-by-case basis.

-Jennifer Cowan could be the handling publisher for SiteProNews.
+Jennifer Cowan is the handling Editor for SiteProNews.